2008 Indiana Democratic presidential primary: Analysis

 Clinton performed well statewide through Indiana, winning most of the counties.
-Obama performed best in Marion County which contains the state capital and heavily African American largest city of Indianapolis as well as the Indianapolis Suburbs.
+Obama performed best in Marion County, which contains the state capital and heavily African American largest city of Indianapolis as well as the Indianapolis suburbs.
 He also won Northeast Indiana, which is anchored in Allen County by Fort Wayne.
-Clinton performed best in Southern Indiana along the Ohio River with neighboring Kentucky as well as East Central Indiana and Northern Indiana, although the latter to a lesser extent.
-Obama also won Lake County in Northwest Indiana which contains Gary and is a part of the Chicago Metropolitan Area in addition to St. Joseph County which contains South Bend and University of Notre Dame.
-He also won Monroe County containing the left wing city of Bloomington which is home to Indiana University.
-Clinton won Vanderburgh County which contains Evansville as well as Vigo County which contains Terre Haute.
+Clinton performed best in Southern Indiana along the Ohio River with neighboring Kentucky, as well as East Central Indiana and Northern Indiana, although the latter to a lesser extent.
+Obama also won Lake County in Northwest Indiana, which contains Gary and is a part of the Chicago Metropolitan Area, in addition to St. Joseph County, which contains South Bend and the University of Notre Dame.
+He also won Monroe County, containing the left-wing city of Bloomington, home to Indiana University.
+Clinton won Vanderburgh County, which contains Evansville, as well as Vigo County, which contains Terre Haute.

 Obama's active campaigning in Indiana during the primary is widely believed to be a cause of his narrow win in this heavily Republican state in the 2008 general election against John McCain.

 Charges of election fraud

 On April 3, 2012, four St. Joseph County Democratic officials had charges filed against them for allegedly forging Barack Obama and Hillary Clinton primary petitions during the 2008 election.
-Authorities charge that the scheme to submit the fake petitions for Obama was put together at the local county Democratic headquarters.
+Authorities charged that the scheme to submit the fake petitions for Obama was put together at the local county Democratic headquarters.

 Under state law, presidential candidates need to qualify with 500 signatures from each of Indiana's nine congressional districts.
-Indiana elections officials say that in St. Joseph County, which is the 2nd Congressional District, the Obama campaign qualified with 534 signatures; Clinton's camp had 704.
-But the signatures, which were certified by the elections board, were never challenged.
+Indiana elections officials said that in St. Joseph County, which is the 2nd Congressional District, the Obama campaign qualified with 534 signatures; Clinton's camp had 704.
+The signatures, which were certified by the elections board, were never challenged.
 If the number of legitimate signatures for Obama or Clinton had been challenged and had fallen below the legal requirement of 500, they could have been removed from the state ballot.
-Reports have previously put the number of phony signatures for both candidates at about 150, but state investigators plucked names from the petitions at random and cited only 20 individual alleged forgeries as part of their case.
+Reports previously put the number of phony signatures for both candidates at about 150, but state investigators plucked names from the petitions at random and cited only 20 individual alleged forgeries as part of their case.

-Two officials, former St. Joseph County Democratic party Chairman Butch Morgan Jr. and former county Board of Elections worker Dustin Blythe, were both found guilty of various felonies associated with their faking petitions that enabled Obama, to get on the presidential primary ballot in 2008.
+Two officials, former St. Joseph County Democratic party Chairman Butch Morgan Jr. and former county Board of Elections worker Dustin Blythe, were both found guilty of various felonies associated with their faking petitions that enabled Obama to get on the presidential primary ballot in 2008.